-I used to steer well clear of self tan as I just wasn't brave enough but in more recent years the products just seem to get better and better and with so many options available it is possible to find just the right self tan for you.
+I used to steer well clear of fake tan as I just wasn't brave enough but in more recent years the spray tan products just seem to get better and better and with so many options available it is possible to find just the right fake tan for you.
 But it can get expensive trying them out!
-In all the years I have been using self tan I have only ever used St Moriz, yes I have tried others, but I have still ended up going back to St Moriz.
+In all the years I have been using fake tan I have only ever used St Moriz, yes I have tried others, but I have still ended up going back to St Moriz.

-This year St Moriz gifted* me a few of their products which seeing as I use them anyway was an extra bonus and it has given me the opportunity to try the different self tan products they offer.
+This year St Moriz gifted* me a few of their products which seeing as I use them anyway was an extra bonus and it has given me the opportunity to try the different tanning products they offer.

 Start early in the season, it is lovely to feel a little tanned as soon as we start getting our summer clothes out.
 Now is as good a time as any.

 Shave or wax first!
-I am missing my regular sugar waxing (see my post here) as it really exfoliates my skin as well.
+I am missing my regular sugar waxing as it really exfoliates my skin as well.
 But for now I am stuck with shaving.
 So get a really good base and de-hair first.

 Then exfoliate.
 St Moriz have a tanning prep option, Exfoliating Skin Primer - I usually exfoliate in the shower over a couple of days and really concentrate on my arms, elbows, legs and knees.